-- Stay with your group and respect additional guidelines given by your instructor. - Do not engage in activities that could injure yourself or others. - Ask for what you need be clear about what that is and then let an instructor or fellow camper know how they can help. - Enjoy yourself and the experience!
+- Stay with your group and respect additional guidelines given by your instructor. - Do not engage in activities that could injure yourself or others. - Ask for what you need be clear about what that is and then let an instructor or fellow camper know how they can help. - Keep self-care as a top priority - Enjoy yourself and the experience!